top of page

 The Disaster Services Coordinator will also be a member of the Decatur-Area Critical Incident Stress Management team and certified in CISM.

-In the pre-disaster phase, the Council shall engage in preparedness activities.
+In the pre-disaster phase, the team shall engage in preparedness activities.
 This includes developing and honing an activation plan, raising up and maintaining a database of volunteers, providing disaster training for mental health and public safety personnel and developing working relationships with key agencies and organizations within the county.

 Contact Information

-Disaster Services Coordinator
+Director of Contracting and Residential Services/ Disaster Services Coordinator

 Macon County Mental Health Board